kr1ps/hms-Iac/README.md

 # perfom a terraform init for get the folder rdy with all the requirement
 terraform init

 # perfom a terraform apply for deploy the infraestructure to a vcenter environment.
-terraform init
+terraform apply

 # If you wish to run it against a remote host, add the host to the `inventory` file and then run the command: